puppetlabs/pxp-agent/README.md

 Note that you have to specify the WebSocket secure URL of the [PCP broker][8] in order to establish the WebSocket connection on top of which the PCP communication will take place.

-### Starting unconfigured

-If no broker WebSocket URI, SSL key, ca or cert value is supplied, the agent will still be able to start in unconfigured mode.
-In this mode no connection will be established but the process will not terminate.

-### Daemon

-The agent will execute as a daemon unless the `--foreground` flag is specified.
-During its execution, the daemon PID will be stored in:
- - \*nix: */var/run/puppetlabs/pxp-agent.pid*
- - Windows: *C:\ProgramData\PuppetLabs\pxp-agent\var\run\pxp-agent.pid*

 ### Logging